ashiklom/pecan.book/Choosing-PFTs.md

 unnecessarily (e.g. changes of variable name or units to what your model uses is handled internally, so you want to find the trait with the correct MEANING).

+Additional information on adding PFTs, Species, and Priors can be found [here](https://github.com/PecanProject/pecan/wiki/Adding-an-Ecosystem-Model#pfts-plant-functional-types)

 Follow up: Refining PFT parameterization

           * MA/SA/VD -> performing analyses, adding new trait data